 Brussels sprouts are the mini version of cabbages, have a lovely green colour and a bitter-sweet nutty flavour, being at their best in the winter months.
 Although you can find frozen ones as well, the fresh Brussels sprouts taste a lot better, and they keep their shape a lot better too.

-Unlike other vegetables, they are quite inexpensive and are easily available in any supermarket.
-You can eithe buy them fresh or frozen, but either way, they can be cooked really fast.
+Unlike other vegetables, they are quite inexpensive and are easily available in any supermarket in the cold months.
+You can either buy them fresh or frozen, but either way, they can be cooked really fast.

 The fresh ones, however, are super tasty once the cold season starts.
 I don't really have much of them in summer, as with other seasonal vegetables, I would rather consume them when they are at their best.

 How to make CHICKEN brussel sprouts casserole

 - First, we need to cook the chicken.

 If you have any leftover chicken or rotisserie chicken, that’s great, this step can be skipped.
 If not, cut the chicken breasts into pieces, add them to a bag together with the paprika, salt and pepper, and shake well to coat.

 - Grill/Fry for 5-6 minutes until cooked through, then add the chicken pieces to an oven-proof dish, and top with grated cheese.